Laurence Mukakabera

 The team at Dukunde Kawa takes a huge amount of care in processing its coffee.
 All members of the cooperative are trained to only select ripe coffee cherries from their trees.

-• On delivery the cherries are inspected and sorted by hand to ensure only the very ripest cherries are processed.
-They are then sorted by weight (and any floaters are removed) by a Pinhalense machine that the washing station staff affectionately have named the ‘Umupolisi’ (police person).
-They are then pulped on the same day – usually in the evening – using a mechanical pulper that divides the beans into three grades by weight, with the heaviest, A1, usually having the highest cup quality.
+- Cherry is then sorted by weight (and any floaters are removed) by a Pinhalense machine that the washing station staff affectionately have named the ‘Umupolisi’ (police person).
+By using a machine, rather than a clerk, Dukunde Kawa are more transparent with contributing growers about which fruit gets processed.
+Coffee is then pulped on the same day – usually in the evening – using a mechanical pulper that divides the beans into three grades by weight, with the heaviest, A1, usually having the highest cup quality.

-• As with most washing stations in Rwanda, women do the majority of hand-sorting.
+- As with most washing stations in Rwanda, women do the majority of hand-sorting.
 This takes place in two stages – on the covered pre-drying tables and on the drying tables.
-Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively sorted under shade for around six hours.
+Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively ‘wet sorted’ under shade for four hours.
 The idea is that greens (unripe beans) are still visible when the beans are damp, while the roofs over the tables protect the beans from the direct sunlight.

-• Next, the beans are moved onto the washing station’s extensive raised drying tables (‘African beds’) for around two weeks, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
+- Next, the beans are moved onto the washing station’s extensive raised drying tables (‘African beds’) for around two weeks, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
 During this period the coffee is also turned several times a day by hand to ensure the coffee dries evenly and consistently.

-• After reaching 11% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry-milling and hand sorting at the cooperative’s dry mill.
+- After reaching 11-12% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry-milling and hand sorting at the cooperative’s dry mill.

 WHY WE LOVE IT